wschella/procgen-companion/README.md

 field2: 180
 ```

+The template used will also be copied `example_variations/template.yaml`.

 Every valid AnimalAI .yaml file is also a valid procgen-companion template.
 All the fields you don't want to procedurally generate will be ignored and copied.